vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/tools-optimizations/merkle-tree.md

 ### Balance

-- Value: unsigned integer of 256 bits
+- Value: Unsigned integer of 256 bits
-- Key: key is generated by hashing the Ethereum address and a constant with value 0 using Poseidon: `key = poseidon.Hash(ethAddrBytes[0:8], ethAddrBytes[8:16], ethAddrBytes[16:24], 0, 0..0)`
+- Key: Key is generated by hashing the Ethereum address and a constant with value 0 using Poseidon: `key = poseidon.Hash(ethAddrBytes[0:8], ethAddrBytes[8:16], ethAddrBytes[16:24], 0, 0..0)`
 - Hash: `poseidon.Hash(1, keyPrime, balanceBytes[0:8], balanceBytes[8:16], balanceBytes[16:24], balanceBytes[24:32], 0..0)`

 ### Nonce

-- Value: unsigned integer of 256 bits
+- Value: Unsigned integer of 256 bits
-- Key: key is generated by hashing the Ethereum address and a constant with value 1 using Poseidon: `key = poseidon.Hash(ethAddrBytes[0:8], ethAddrBytes[8:16], ethAddrBytes[16:24], 1, 0..0)`
+- Key: Key is generated by hashing the Ethereum address and a constant with value 1 using Poseidon: `key = poseidon.Hash(ethAddrBytes[0:8], ethAddrBytes[8:16], ethAddrBytes[16:24], 1, 0..0)`
 - Hash: `poseidon.Hash(1, keyPrime, nonceBytes[0:8], nonceBytes[8:16], nonceBytes[16:24], nonceBytes[24:32], 0..0)`

 ### SC Code

-- Value: byte array that represents the compiled code
+- Value: Byte array that represents the compiled code.
-- Key: key is generated by hashing the Ethereum address and a constant with value 2 using Poseidon: `key = poseidon.Hash(1, keyPrime, ethAddrBytes[0:8], ethAddrBytes[8:16], ethAddrBytes[16:24], 2, 0..0)`
+- Key: Key is generated by hashing the Ethereum address and a constant with value 2 using Poseidon: `key = poseidon.Hash(1, keyPrime, ethAddrBytes[0:8], ethAddrBytes[8:16], ethAddrBytes[16:24], 2, 0..0)`
 - Hash: **TBD**
-  - probably by splitting the code into chunks of 15 elements, and hashing the 15 elements and the hash of the previous chunk
+  - Probably by splitting the code into chunks of 15 elements and hashing the 15 elements and the hash of the previous chunk.

-### SC storage
+### SC Storage

-- Value: 256 bits that will be interpreted by the SC
+- Value: 256 bits that will be interpreted by the smart contract.
-- Key: key is generated by hashing the Ethereum address and a constant with value 3 and the position of the storage that is being accessed: `key = poseidon.Hash(ethAddrBytes[0:8], ethAddrBytes[8:16], ethAddrBytes[16:24], 3, storagePositionBytes[0:8], storagePositionBytes[8:16], storagePositionBytes[16:24], storagePositionBytes[24:32], 0..0)`
+- Key: Key is generated by hashing the Ethereum address and a constant with value 3 and the position of the storage that is being accessed: `key = poseidon.Hash(ethAddrBytes[0:8], ethAddrBytes[8:16], ethAddrBytes[16:24], 3, storagePositionBytes[0:8], storagePositionBytes[8:16], storagePositionBytes[16:24], storagePositionBytes[24:32], 0..0)`
 - Hash: `poseidon.Hash(1, keyPrime, valueBytes[0:8], valueBytes[8:16], valueBytes[16:24], valueBytes[24:32], 0..0)`